Affordable Internet and Technology Programs

 -

 Through the Affordable Connectivity Program (ACP), eligible households receive a temporary monthly credit of $30 on broadband service (or $75 per month for households on Tribal lands).
-Through ACP, Spectrum provides in-home Wi-Fi service, a free modem and security suite and unlimited data.
+Through ACP, Spectrum/Charter provides in-home Wi-Fi service, a free modem and security suite and unlimited data.

 To learn more, click here.